nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-12-26-priorities.md

 ---
 Here is my list of priorities for the mesh in order of importance.
 I'll keep this updated.

-**1. Supernode**
+**1. Get users for the Supernode**

 The supernode at 375 Pearl St. is our first install on a tall structure.
 Here is our remaining todo list:

 **Get P2M users (up to 2 miles) via mailout etc. (currently one user)**
 **Find rooftops for P2P points to extend backbone (currently zero)**

+other supernode tasks-
 Install VPN software
 lay more ethernet or dc cable
 Get tax-exemption status with suppliers

 **2.Tall structure installs**